iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > Very good when it doesn't crash.
 So annoying when the app crashes half way through a run.
 It never completes a run now.
 At least I do.<br> :date: __2020-11-30 20:00:50__

 > Crashes unexpectedly constantly and therefore making it pretty unusable.<br> :date: __2020-11-26 23:02:15__

-> Originally gave this 5 stars but for the last few weeks it has crashed mid-run without warning, leaving me running and waiting for the coach to tell me to stop!
-I'm looking for a more stable alternative.<br> :date: __2020-11-26 18:01:36__

-> Very good<br> :date: __2020-11-23 15:29:32__